kktse/kktse.github.io/_posts/2023-02-09-front-kinematic-wheel-plane-control-ek20r.markdown

 <video autoplay loop mute controls poster="/assets/images/2023-02-09/ek-front-quarter-car-animation.png">
   <source src="/assets/images/2023-02-09/ek-front-quarter-car-animation.webm" type="video/webm">
   <source src="/assets/images/2023-02-09/ek-front-quarter-car-animation.mp4" type="video/mp4">
-</video>{:style="display: block; margin: 0 auto; max-width: 100%;"}
+</video>{:style="display: block; margin: 0 auto; margin-bottom: 1em; max-width: 100%;"}

 ### Half track variation

-Half track variation refers to the lateral movement of the tire contact patch as the suspension system moves in bump.
-This is a direct output from the results of the kinematic simulation.
+Half track variation refers to the lateral displacement of the tire contact patch as the suspension system moves in bump.
+This output is obtained directly from the kinematic simulation.

-A change in the track width will cause a lateral velocity to be developed at the contact patch.
-This is significant because this will create a corresponding side force due to the half track induced slip angle.
-The behaviour of the lateral swing axle instant centre and the kinematic roll centre can be inferred by observing the half track variation in bump.
+A change in the track width can result in a lateral velocity being generated at the contact patch, which, in turn, leads to the development of a side force due to the induced tire slip angle.
+The behaviour of the front view instant centre and the kinematic roll centre can be inferred from this metric.

-The figure below shows the half track variation of the suspension as it is articulated in bump in parallel wheel travel.
-A positive half track variation means that the half track is increased from nominal.
+The figure below shows the half track variation of the suspension as it is articulated in parallel wheel travel.
+A positive half track variation means that the half track is increased from its nominal position.

 ![EK half track variation in heave](/assets/images/2023-02-09/ek-front-heave-halftrack.png)

-The half track variation always increases in bump; the derivative with respect to heave displacement is always positive.
-This indicates that the kinematic roll centre remains above the ground as the axle is articulated in bump.
+The half track variation in bump consistently increases, indicating that the kinematic roll center remains above the ground as the axle articulates in bump.

-The effect of the steering axis is also observed, with the half track tending to decrease with large displacements of the steering rack, especially the right wheel.
-The left wheel initially increases its half track with steer, but this trend is reversed when the steering rack is displaced 30 mm.
+The effect of the steering axis is also apparent, as the half track tends to decrease with large displacements of the steering rack, particularly for the right wheel.
+The left wheel initially experiences an increase in half track with steer, but this trend is reversed when the steering rack is displaced by 30mm.

 ### Wheel centre recession

 Wheel recession refers to the longitudinal movement of the wheel centre as the suspension moves in bump.
 This is measured directly from the kinematic simulation results.
-Wheel recession is desirable for ride comfort and impact harshness.
+Wheel recession is desirable for ride and impact harshness.

-The following figure shows the wheel centre recession of the suspension as it is articulated bump during parallel wheel travel.
+The following figure shows the wheel centre recession of the suspension as it is articulated in bump during parallel wheel travel.
 A positive wheel recession value means that the wheel centre moved backwards from its nominal position.

 ![EK half track variation in heave](/assets/images/2023-02-09/ek-front-heave-wheelrecession.png)

-There is very little wheel centre recession in bump when the steering is on centre.
-This suggests kinematic wheel recession in bump was not a design goal.
-The L-shaped lower control arm suggests that ride harshness is primarily managed primarily with compliant wheel plane control techniques.
-The L-shaped lower control arm allows some decoupling of the lateral and longitudinal load paths through the control arm.
-This allows harshness and handling concerns to be controlled and tuned separately.
+When the steering is on centre, there is minimal wheel centre recession in bump, indicating that kinematic wheel recession was not a design priority.
+The L-shaped lower control arm suggests that ride harshness was primarily managed using compliant wheel plane control techniques.
+This control arm design isolates the lateral load path, allowing for decoupling of the longitudinal concerns from the lateral concerns and independent tuning of harshness and handling characteristics.

-The steering induced wheel recession is not as intuitive to understand.
-This is likely an artifact of the toe variation in bump as the wheel slightly rotates about the steering axis.
+The steering-induced wheel recession is not as intuitive to comprehend.
+This effect is probably due to the toe variation that occurs in bump, as the wheel rotates slightly around the steering axis.

 ### Toe variation

-Toe variation refers to the change toe angle as it is articulated in bump.
-This is measured by taking the angle between the wheel plane as it crosses through the ground and the vehicle centre plane.
+Toe variation refers to the change in toe angle as the wheel is articulated in bump.
+It is calculated by measuring the angle between the wheel plane as it intersects with the ground and the vehicle center plane.

-Toe variation in bump is commonly referred to as _bump steer_.
-This has an creates a _roll steer_ effect to occur while cornering.
-Toe variation in bump can be used to control the dynamic alignment of the vehicle.
-Roll steer is often a consideration in an understeer budget calculation per the cornering compliance concept.
+Toe variation in bump is commonly known as _bump steer_, which creates a _roll steer_ effect during cornering.
+Controlling the dynamic alignment of the vehicle is possible by controlling toe variation characteristics.
+Roll steer, and by association, the bump steer, is often considered in an understeer budget calculation per the cornering compliance concept.

 The toe variation in bump for the vehicle under study is shown in the figure below.
 A positive toe angle indicates toe out and a negative toe angle